barryclark/jekyll-now/about.md

 <figure class="content-youtube">
 	<iframe src="http://www.youtube.com/embed/9cTG0U6IMHU" frameborder="0" allowfullscreen></iframe>
-	<figcaption>Dirt jumps are fun</figcaption>
+	<figcaption>Dirt jumps are fun!
+Here some riding in Boulder, CO, with my friend Kody Stewart</figcaption>
 </figure>

 Mountainboarding has done a lot for me.
 It's the reason why I got into web development in the first place: I setup the [first mountainboard community website](http://www.amtbzone.com) in France around 2002.
 At the time I was a student in electrical engineering and all that database crap bore me pretty bad, but nobody else was going to do it, so I did.

-After a while I started enjoying it a whole lot more, and rebuild that site as [www.mountainboard.fr](http://www.mountainboard.fr) (a little outdated now, I'm hoping to respons-ify it soon).
+After a while I started enjoying it a whole lot more, and rebuild that site as [www.mountainboard.fr](http://www.mountainboard.fr).
 I learned so much!
 In the meantime, I spent a few years as a consultant in the automotive industry (not my thing, really), but thanks to my experience, managed to get a job as a web developer with a startup in Toulouse.

 If not for mountainboarding, I have no idea what kind of job I'd have today.